borti4938/SNES_MultiRegion_with_DeJitter_QID/README.md

 ![](./pics/dfo_pcb.jpg)

 Use the DFO programmer to flash the PLL.
 The [DFO readme](./fw/dfo/SOURCE.md) describes how to properly perform the flashing.
+I alternatively wrote a [program for Arduino boards](./fw/dfo/arduino/) to flash the CDCE913 with the I2C interface of the Arduino.
+I tested the code with an Arduino Nano and Arduino Nano Every.

 ### Installation Notes